TYMELAPSE/Discord-Chessbot/README.md

 # Discord Chessbot
 A bot for the instant messaging app Discord.
-The bot talks to the Chess.com API to provide users with detailed player stats, leaderboards, livestreams, chess puzzles etc.
+The bot uses the Chess.com API to provide users with detailed player stats, leaderboards, livestreams, chess puzzles etc.

 <b>SETUP INSTRUCTIONS</b>
 - Make sure you have Node installed (version 12+)